6622780730-ctrl/Project1-DES432-EDA-OlympicRecords/README.md

 - 🏃 **Athletics (Track Events)**
 - 🏊 **Swimming**

-The goal is to compare athlete physical characteristics (**height, weight, age**) and explore relationships with **medal outcomes** using EDA and descriptive statistics.
+The goal is to compare athlete physical characteristics (**height, weight, age**) and explore relationships using EDA and descriptive statistics.

 ## 📂 Dataset
 Source: Kaggle — *120 Years of Olympic History: Athletes and Results*
 Each row represents **one athlete in one event in one Olympic Games** (athletes may appear multiple times across years/events).

-Key variables used:
+Key variables used (Not everthing in dataset):
 - **Sex** (categorical)
 - **Age** (numerical)
 - **Height** (cm, numerical)